-Litigants or counsel wishing to appear by telephone per California Rules of Court, rule 3.670 shall refer to the Court's website at www.solano.courts.ca.gov and follow the procedures as set forth on the website.
-Litigants or counsel wishing to appear telephonically shall be responsible for all fees and costs charged by the service provider.
+Litigants or counsel wishing to appear remotely per California Rules of Court, rules 3.670 and 3.672 shall refer to the Court's website at www.solano.courts.ca.gov and follow the procedures as set forth on the website.
+Litigants or counsel wishing to appear remotely shall be responsible for all fees and costs charged by the service provider.

-(Subd (h) amended effective July 1, 2017; adopted effective January 1, 2009; previously amended effective January 1, 2010.)
+(Subd (h) amended effective January 1, 2025; adopted effective January 1, 2009; previously amended effective January 1, 2010 and July 1, 2017.)